The Urinary System

 -

-Congenital: Posterior urethral valve, urethral atresia
+Congenital: Posterior urethral valve, urethral atresia (urethral lumen fails to canalize)

 -